vipulpathak113/FrontendInterviewQuestions/README.md

       - Only traverse the array but do not return anything
       - Cannot use return, break or continue to stop the loop.
   - Map:
-      - Traverse the array and return the result in new Array
+      - Traverse the array and return the result in new array
       - Can use return, break or continue to stop the loop.

 ---